EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation

 \subsubsection{Single-objective Numerical Optimization}

 In this experiment, we evaluate three representative EC algorithms (PSO~\cite{kennedy_particle_1995}, DE~\cite{storn_differential_1997}, and CMA-ES~\cite{CMAES}) on the Sphere function, which is a basic benchmark function for single-objective numerical optimization.
-During the assessment of scaling with respect to problem dimension, we retained a consistent population size of 100.
+During the assessment of scaling with respect to the problem dimension, we retained a consistent population size of 100.
 On the other hand, in the evaluation of population size scalability, we maintained the problem dimension at a constant value of 100.

 Fig.~\ref{fig:system_performance_single} reveals that GPU acceleration considerably enhances the performance of the evaluated algorithms, especially as the problem's dimension or population size grows.
 Initial tests with small dimensions or populations might favor the CPU, but GPU performance rapidly overtakes as the scale increases, frequently achieving a tenfold or greater speedup.
 A notable observation is the plateauing of performance in the early stages of the scaling tests with GPU acceleration.
-This plateau suggests that lighter computations cannot fully harness the GPU's capabilities, thus resulting in near-constant iteration times.
+This plateau suggests that lighter computations cannot fully harness the GPU's capabilities, thus resulting in near-constant computational costs.

 However, it is paramount to understand that the advantages of GPU acceleration are algorithm-dependent.
 Algorithms inherently unsuited for parallelism or those restricted by memory constraints might not benefit as significantly.
 For instance, CMA-ES internally uses a covariance matrix, demanding memory proportional to the square of the problem dimension.
-This requirement limited our ability to scale beyond a dimension of 16,384, even though the GPU accelerated performance by orders of magnitude.
-The vanilla DE also presented limitations, particularly when scaling the population size beyond 16,384.
+This requirement limited its ability to scale beyond a dimension of 16,384, even though the GPU accelerated performance by orders of magnitude.
+The vanilla DE also presents some limitations, particularly when scaling the population size beyond 16,384.
 Such restrictions emerge from specific operators within DE not optimized for GPUs or larger populations.
-As an illustration, the mutation operator in vanilla DE, while suitable for smaller populations, becomes computationally intensive with larger populations, especially when ensuring distinct individual sampling.
+Specifically, the mutation operator in vanilla DE, while suitable for smaller populations, becomes computationally intensive with larger populations, especially when ensuring distinct individual sampling.